CowboyArtist/AgileProject23/README.md

 During the project we documented reflections, sprint reviews and the process.

 ### Github
-Both Team- and Induvidual Reflections can be found in folder "Documents"
+Both Team- and Induvidual Reflections can be found in folder "Documents" .

+### Source code
+The source code can be found in folder "sjovikvass_app".

 ### Google Drive
 Meeting protocols and reviews can be found in our Google Drive.